Choices for a more Strategic Europe

 • Modernisation of industry requires strong electrification and circularity: Industrial competitiveness could be strengthened through a significant gas phase-down by 2040 and higher use of recycled materials (over 60% for steel, glass, and paper).
 Companies benefit by being less dependent on importing primary materials.
 In total, 50% of industrial emissions can be cut due to circularity.

-• Manufacturing of strategic net-zero technologies will be crucial to support their deployment rate at the pace needed for the net-zero transition.
-Lowering the dependence on China could strengthen the EU’s resilience against supply shocks.
-Companies can strengthen their market leadership in wind, heat pump and li-ion battery production as well as development on electrolysers.
+• Manufacturing of strategic net-zero technologies: This will be crucial to support their deployment rate at the pace needed for the net-zero transition.
+Lowering the dependence on China could strengthen the EU's resilience against supply shocks.
+Companies can strengthen their market leadership in wind, heat pump and lithium-ion battery production as well as development on electrolysers.

 Why should the debate start now and how does it link to the 2040 climate target?

-Industry and investors plan for 10-15 years ahead, they need predictability and a clear sense of direction beyond 2030.
+• Industry and investors plan for 10-15 years ahead: They need predictability and a clear sense of direction beyond 2030.
 Systemic transformations and innovation take time to scale up.
 Our findings show that advancing the power decarbonisation and industrial transformation (circularity, net-zero technology manufacturing and electrification) have the biggest emissions reduction potential until 2035.
-A just transition, smart allocation of factories and upskilling of workforce are key components for success.
+A just transition, smart allocation of factories and up-skilling of the workforce are key components for success.

-Defining a 2040 pathway allows the EU to plan these structural changes in advance, determining the right level of investment and the policy framework that will support these trends.
+• Defining a 2040 pathway allows the EU to plan these structural changes in advance: Determining the right level of investment and the policy framework will support these trends.

 How does it interact with the international level?

-COP28 and the Global Stocktake coming up this year start the international “ambition cycle”.
-Countries are invited to pledge new 2035 targets in the first quarter of 2025 as well as an update of their 2030 targets with a view on the window to keep the 1.5C within reach closing rapidly.
+The 28th United Nations (UN) Climate Change conference (COP28) and the Global Stocktake coming up this year start the international "ambition cycle".
+Countries are invited to pledge new 2035 Nationally Determined Contributions (NDCs) in the first quarter of 2025, as well as an update of their 2030 targets with a view on the window to keep the 1.5°C within reach closing rapidly.

-On the basis of which data did you reach these conclusions?
+On the basis of which data did we reach these conclusions?

 On the basis of the full analysis, we developed our report with trajectories and policy recommendations for the energy and industry sector.

-The modelling happened in partnership with CLIMACT and using their Pathways Explorer.
-The Pathways explorer shows the evolution of societal and technology choices, manually optimising multiple dimensions along the context evolution.
+Modelling was done in partnership with CLIMACT using their Pathways Explorer.
+The Pathways Explorer shows the evolution of societal and technology choices, manually optimising multiple dimensions along the context evolution.
 Investments needs and job creation have not been assessed in this work but could be in future publications.
-In terms of results and data, the current exercise models the EU27 region as a whole.
+In terms of results and data, the current exercise models the 27 countries of the EU as a whole.
 The online tool has a yearly granularity.